-D. Private Duty Distinction(s)
+D. Telehealth Distinction

-- For an organization to earn accreditation with a Distinction in Palliative Care, the organization must have Home Health, Hospice or Private Duty Accreditation.
-This additional recognition focuses on patient- and family-centered care that optimizes quality of life throughout the continuum of illness by addressing physical, intellectual, emotional, social, and spiritual needs and facilitating patient autonomy, access to information, and choice.
-ACHC Palliative Care Standards are based on the National Consensus Project Clinical Practice Guidelines for Quality Palliative Care. - 2.
-Telehealth: For an organization to earn accreditation with a distinction in Telehealth, the provider must have an active ACHC Ambulatory Care, Behavioral Health, Home Health, Hospice, Palliative Care, Private Duty, or Renal Dialysis Accreditation.
-This additional recognition focuses on the provision of care to clients/patients with acute or chronic conditions utilizing telehealth technology in order to allow monitoring in the clinical or home environment.
-This technology creates disease management empowerment and independence, improved access to care, increased collaboration among health care providers, and improved client/patient outcomes.
+Telehealth (PCTH): For an organization to earn accreditation with a Distinction in Telehealth, the provider must have active ACHC Accreditation in Ambulatory Care, Behavioral Health, Home Health, Hospice, Palliative Care, Private Duty, or Renal Dialysis.
+This additional recognition focuses on the provision of care to clients/patients with acute or chronic conditions using telehealth technology to allow monitoring in the clinical or home environment.
+This technology creates disease management empowerment and independence, improved access to care, increased collaboration among healthcare providers, and improved client/patient outcomes.
 Telehealth may include remote client/patient monitoring (RPM), biometrics, video, talk, or education.
 ACHC Telehealth standards are based on the American Telemedicine Association's Home Telehealth Clinical Guidelines.